fixiple/verse-scrapper/README.md

 # verse-scrapper
-Scraps bible verses from XML file
+Scraps bible verses from XML file and makes an output